iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 2.md

 print(x)  # Returns 6
 ```

-We can assign how many number of decimals to use when rounding the number.
+We can assign how many decimals to use when rounding the number.

 _**Example 1:**_